Frequently Asked Questions

 Do you offer a hot lunch option?

-Yes. **Breakfast AND Lunch will be FREE for ALL students during the 2021-2022 school year.** For more information visit our School Lunch page.
+Yes.
+For more information visit our School Lunch page.

 Do you offer before or after school childcare?